 The flying dinosaur is a rollercoaster and it is not for the faint-hearted.
 The giant Pteranodon has swooped down and grabbed you in its giant claws and takes you on a series of dips and rolls.

 This is one of the longest roller coasters in the world with an intense initial drop of almost 38 metres.
 Be prepared to spend time upside down and this ride, it is definitely one the thrill-seekers are not going to want to miss.

 Universal Spectacle Night Parade

-While our photos from the night parade weren’t good it was so much fun to watch and something I’d recommend that you need to stay on until the end of the night for.
+While our photos from the night parade weren’t good it was so much fun to watch and something I’d recommend that you stay on until the end of the night to see.

 It travels a good distance around a defined route so it’s quite easy to get a spot with a good view of the parade.
 Each section has multiple floats and all your favourites are here, the dinosaurs, Harry Potter, Minions and Transformers.
 It’s bright, colourful, high energy and sends you off at the end of the day with a huge smile.

 A few other things we are often asked

 Can I take food and drink to Universal Studios Japan?

 Like most theme parks around the world, their rules don’t allow food and drinks from outside to be brought into the park grounds.
 I did have my reusable water bottle in my bag the day we went, I didn’t even think about it and it wasn’t an issue.

 My understanding is that for infants and those with medical needs you can bring food in but do be aware that it needs to be a genuine requirement.
 Catering to individual food preferences is not a reason for an exception.